id-gack01/booktracker/README.md

 I guess a PR would be to make it so no one but the logged in user can see only see *their* books in /authors or the comments and such of other profiles but for now, I'll just leave it.
 I also need to look into how to host this project for free online somehow.

 Can check out the authors, can check out the completion status for each book, can see the number of pages and whatever comments got made.
+It's a CRUD app, does what you expect.